 Apart from the rescue groups listed in breed club networks, you can also search adoption sites, filtering your search to focus on the German Shepherd breed.
 Here are three examples of adoption sites you can target:

-Petfinder is an online directory of adoption organizations and animal shelters across the US, Mexico, and Canada and a database of animals in need of a home.
+Petfinder is an online directory of adoption organizations and animal shelters across the US, Mexico, and Canada and a database of animals needing a home.

-Adopt a Pet is a non-profit adoption advertising charity site with headquarters in Indian Hill Blvd., Claremont, CA. The site helps homeless pets in shelters to find a new owner and home.
+Adopt a Pet is a non-profit adoption advertising charity site headquartered on Indian Hill Blvd., Claremont, CA. The site helps homeless pets in shelters find a new owner and home.

 You can search the site by specifying the breed, location, and distance you are looking for the pet, sex, and age.